There are 3 basic types of Heaters for Intermediate Bulk Containers:

 The Under-Tote Heater makes direct contact with the bag or box which contains the product so it is ideal for providing direct and uniform heating to products.
 Typical materials range from glucose to wax, honey and shampoo, corn syrup and liquid soap, the Under-Tote Heater offers excellent thermal control and uniform heating ensuring that the thermally sensitive product contents do not exceed maximum temperatures.

 Submersible heaters get dropped into the contents of the Intermediate Bulk Containers.
-By being submersed in the material the heat transfer is most efficient.
+By being submersed in the material, these IBC heaters have extremely efficient heat transfers.

 For many applications where keeping the contents sanitary having a heater in the contents of the Intermediate Bulk Container wouldn’t be suitable, but when it is a submersible heater can be a good solution or an easy way provide additional heat.